-Direct Admission to the First Year of the Co-op Option
+Direct Admission to the 1st Year of the Co-op Option

 - meet the required overall admission cut-off average and prerequisite course average.
 These averages may be higher than the stated minimum requirements;